 Telecommunication facilities by their very nature need to be elevated above obstructions and terrain to be able to propagate the coverage signal to the intended area.
 The facility has been design to achieve the optimum coverage objective.
-Therefore, given the advantages to be gained by the public by receiving improved telecommunications services, it is considered that the facility provides an acceptable level of impact which outweighs any general loss of visual amenity.
+Therefore, given the advantages to be gained by the public by receiving improved telecommunications services, it is considered that the facility provides an acceptable level of impact which outweighs any loss of visual amenity that in this case is considered minor.